-Below the head tube of the frame you should see a wedge on the fork that is called the crown race.
+Below the head tube of the frame, you should see a wedge on the fork that is called the crown race.
 The headset has captured bearings and should be all inside the head tube.
-See picture below.
+See the picture below.

 Above the head tube of the frame is first the compression wedge and then the tall conical spacer followed by three black spacers (all are needed for proper headset adjustment).